 The Company performs sensitivity analysis on the cash flows and discount rates in order to confirm that the trademarks and goodwill are not impaired.
 The analyses are presented in isolation from one another and all the other estimates are unchanged.
-The result is that a 5% decrease in the estimated future cash flows or an increase of 100 basis points in the discount rates used would not have resulted in an impairment during the twelve-month period ended January 31, 2020.
+The result is that a 5% decrease in the estimated future cash flows or an increase of 100 basis points in the discount rates used would not have resulted in an additional impairment charge as at January 31, 2021.